Last Updated on

-I love watching my Carpenter and other craftsmen work.
+I love watching my Carpenter make french rolling pins and other items on the lathe.
 If you contemplate the time it takes to build that skill… If you let it seep into your soul how much real time it takes to create an object, it can build in you a deep appreciation for what a craftsman does.
 In a world that is full of convenience and factory/machine made products, we forget the deeper beauty of a handcrafted item.
 We forget the love and labor ingrained into its design.
 Whether it be a quilt, a can of jam or a rolling pin, the care put into a handmade item brings a warmth and joy that simply can not be instilled into a product that is made in a factory with a million others just like it.

 Wood especially is an interesting medium.
 It seems so rigid and hard yet it is alive.
 Wood changes with climate, it can soak in moisture, it can move as it simply sits… trees may look so similar when you stare at a forest full of them but every tree and therefor every piece of wood is unique and beautiful.
 When we start working with a piece of wood we always hope for a specific outcome but what we get in the end sometimes fits that hope, sometimes exceeds it and well… sometimes it ends up in the “fancy firewood” pile.

 A few years ago I was watching a cooking show (I have no idea which one) and they talked about the benefits of a french rolling pin.
 I had an American style (handles on ends with ball bearings that allow the middle to roll).
 It was not a rolling pin that I enjoyed.
 I couldn’t feel the thickness of the dough or pastry without lifting up the pin and feeling the dough.
 Since I also have arthritis issues with my wrists and fingers, gripping the handles was not comfortable.